In ReadyAPI, you use several properties depending on your purpose:

 Note: If the tab is disabled, select View > Properties from the main menu.

 Every item in the project – a test step, test case, test suite, load and security tests, the project itself – can have its own set of custom properties.
-They are available in the Custom Properties tab and/or in the editor of the test item itself.
+They are available in the custom properties panel in the Navigator and/or in the editor of the test item itself.

 To modify custom properties, use the toolbar at the top of the tab: